 Eventbrite is an event and ticketing platform.
-If you use it to create events and sell tickets, you can use our Eventbrite integration to show your ticket sales to your website’s visitors in Recent Purchase Nudges.
+If you use it to create events and sell tickets, you can use our Eventbrite integration to show your ticket sales to your website’s visitors in Ticket Sale Nudges.
 This way, you can turn your Eventbrite ticket sales into powerful Social Proof on your website.

 How Do I Integrate Nudgify With Eventbrite?